I Was a Cub Scout: History

 Marriott started the project in June 2005, becoming a band with the addition of Bowerman in 2006.
 After releasing their first single they were signed to XL Recordings label Abeano.
 "Pink Squares" was released in November 2006, and followed in 2007 with "I Hate Nightclubs" and "Our Smallest Adventures".

 A compilation of tracks from the band's early singles, Iwasacubscout, was released in 2007.
 The band's first album proper, I Want You To Know That There Is Always Hope, was released in February 2008, preceded by a new version of "Pink Squares", released as a double A-side with "Echoes", which peaked at no. 71 on the UK Singles Chart.
 The album was well received by critics, with Stewart Mason of Allmusic calling it "ultra-catchy synth pop", and the NME commenting on "positive songwriting which makes life that little more liveable".
 PopMatters' Andrew Martin called it "a damn fine effort worthy of a listen".
 The tour to promote the album was interrupted after Marriott was hit in the face with a glass at their concert in Southampton.

-The duo added James Spence of Rolo Tomassi and Sam Hudson of Youth Movies as touring members.
+The duo added James Spence of Rolo Tomassi, Daniel Mothers of Reno Dakota + Franko Fraize and Sam Hudson of Youth Movies as touring members.
 Follow up single "The Hunter's Daughter" was withdrawn prior to release after the band announced their split in June 2008, citing "countless problems over the past year or so", although they continued to complete their UK tour into the following month.